 When you think about your gut microbiome, compare its complexity to a community of people.
 People are very different, and we all have our good days and our bad days.
 How we behave and feel depends on who else is around.
 In this way, our gut microbes are just like us.
 To get our gut microbiome in balance, so it's strong enough to resist outside invaders, we have to take a step back and look at the big picture.

 When it comes to the health of your gut microbiome, it's all about balance.
 A healthy gut microbiome can produce critical short-chain fatty acids needed for important processes like decreasing inflammation and preventing pathogens, such as Salmonella, from blooming (multiplying).

 Viome is a one-of-a-kind gut microbiome test that uses metatranscriptomic technology and artificial intelligence to customize your food recommendations so you can boost microbial diversity and increase overall stability in your gut microbiome.
 Our recommendations are specifically targeted at supporting your gut microbes, so they can produce more beneficial short-chain fatty acids like butyrate, acetate, and propionate.

 Viome is a simple 3-minute at-home test that results in a wealth of information about your personal gut microbiome.
 Our customers are reporting incredible success stories, here are just a few:

-“I cannot thank your company enough for developing this tool that not only help me see immediate results from the super food suggestions you recommended me, but for also developing a tool that doctors in individuals alike can use to monitor and guide the choices we make to improve our microbiome health.” – Kirk
+"I cannot thank your company enough for developing this tool that not only helps me see immediate results from the superfood suggestions you recommended me, but for also developing a tool that doctors and individuals alike can use to monitor and guide the choices we make to improve our microbiome health." –Kirk

 "LOVE my results with Viome!!!
 SUPER happy!!!
 I feel so much better after following the recommendations.
 Am on month 2 and haven't felt this great in years!!" –Anna